What is Data Science?

 Where Do You Fit in Data Science?

 Data is everywhere and expansive.
-A variety of terms related to mining, cleaning, analyzing, and interpreting data are often used interchangeably, but they can actually involve different skill sets and complexity of data.
+Various terms related to mining, cleaning, analyzing, and interpreting data are often used interchangeably, but the roles typically involve different skill sets.
+The complexity of the data analyzed also differs.

 Data Scientist

 Data scientists examine which questions need answering and where to find the related data.
 They have business acumen and analytical skills as well as the ability to mine, clean, and present data.
 Businesses use data scientists to source, manage, and analyze large amounts of unstructured data.
-Results are then synthesized and communicated to key stakeholders to drive strategic decision-making in the organization.
+Data scientists also leverage machine learning techniques to model information and interpret results effectively, a skill that differentiates them from data analysts.
+Results are then synthesized and communicated to key stakeholders to drive strategic decision making in the organization.

 Skills needed: Programming skills (SAS, R, Python), statistical and mathematical skills, storytelling and data visualization, Hadoop, SQL, machine learning